 - Equally good would be, John Smith’s Guide to Oceanview Properties in the Northwest.

-- A third title (because three is better than two 👍) that suggests a problem-solving real estate newsletter could be a listing newsletter titled Mary Jones Presents Rockland County’s Sneak Peek of the Week.
+- A third title (because three is better than two) that suggests a problem-solving real estate newsletter could be a listing newsletter titled Mary Jones Presents Rockland County’s Sneak Peek of the Week.

 These titles provide your name to keep you top-of-mind, specify a location (make sure the location includes the zip codes to which you are mailing), and define who you are best equipped to help.

-Responsive design.
 Responsive design makes sure that your email looks equally good on a mobile phone or tablet as it does on a desktop computer.
 The easiest way to achieve responsive design is to use an email marketing automation service or a newsletter service.

-Complete real estate email newsletter services and templates from real estate newsletter companies
+Real estate email newsletter services and templates from real estate newsletter companies

 Time: Do you have the time and other resources (including the skills) to write, design, create, target, mail, and collect, interpret, and analyze the data that will tell you how your newsletter is performing and what adjustments you might need to make?